 The Related Companies/ One Hill South

-Back when the Time Warner Center first opened a number of years ago, located at Columbus Circle in NYC, I was commissioned by the developer, The Related Companies, to create a series of illustration magazine print ads promoting all the new retail shops at the TWC.
+Back when the Time Warner Center first opened years ago, located at Columbus Circle in NYC (but now named the Deutsche Center), I was commissioned by the developer, The Related Companies, to create a series of illustrations for their magazine print ads promoting all the new retail shops located in the TWC.
 It was a terrific assignment.
-Now, all these years later, I was again commissioned by The Related Companies, this time to create illustrated window display graphics promoting their new residential apartment building complex in the Capitol Riverfront section of Washington DC... named ONE HILL SOUTH (on K Street).
-I created three 4-panel scenes which when printed were 9 feet tall x 76 feet long in total.
-I created the art images in Adobe Illustrator, as vector-based images were required to enlarge them up to the full window size during the printing reproduction process.
+Then many years later I was again commissioned by The Related Companies, this time to create illustrated window display graphics promoting their new residential apartment building complex in the Capitol Riverfront section of Washington DC... named ONE HILL SOUTH (on K Street).
+I created three 4-panel scenes which were reproduced at 9 feet tall x 76 feet long in total!
+I created the art images in Adobe Illustrator, as the vector-based images were required in order to enlarge them up to the full window size.
 Posted here are some detail views of the actual window installations on-site, as well as views of some of the illustrations I supplied to them.
 It's cool seeing my images reproduced so large!

 this section of the window display depicts a man at a neighborhood market, with the Capitol building seen in the background.